alunduil/crumbs/README.rst

 disparate, resources much simpler.
 It also allows parameters' values to be set in any of the three sources and selects an appropriate value when a parameter's value is specified in multiple sources.
-This way the most expected value, according to the normal prcedence---command line arguments then configuration files then environment variables, is always returned.
+This way the most expected value, according to the normal prcedence—command line arguments then configuration files then environment variables, is always returned.

 Installation